gardener/test-infra/README.md

 - [**Testrunner**](docs/testrunner)<br>
   Testrunner is an additional component of the Test Machinery that abstracts templating, deploying and watching of Testruns and provide additional functionality like storing test results or notifying test-owners.
 - [**Kubernetes e2e Testrunner**](integration-tests/e2e)<br>
-  Executes the Kubernetes e2e/Conformance tests and uploads them for further analysis to testgrid or elastic search.
+  Executes the Kubernetes e2e/Conformance tests and uploads them for further analysis to testgrid or elasticsearch.
 - [**Host Scheduler**](cmd/hostscheduler)<br>
   The hostscheduler selects available cluster from specific providers and locks the selected cluster so that a fresh gardener can be installed.
   When the cluster is not needed anymore, the host scheduler cleans and releases the cluster.